odisfm/zcx-core/docs/content/dev/build.md

 ##### --user-library

-By default the script will determine the default path to your Live User Library depending on your operating system.
+By default, the script will determine the default path to your Live User Library depending on your operating system.
 If you use a non-default location for your User Library, you will need to provide the path as an argument.